-Nacido en Buenos Aires, 1969
+Born in Buenos Aires, 1969

 My parents did not enjoy the idea of having their young son working as an employee any longer.
 That’s how I started to work in the ‘family business’ as the ‘great provolone cheese grater`.
 The pay was not as good as in previous jobs, but spending time with my parents was priceless.
-One afternoon during break time I made one of my usual drawings, mix technique: pen on wrapping paper.
+One afternoon during break I made one of my usual drawings, mixed technique: pen on wrapping paper.
 A laborious work: Urquiza’s landscape, full of details, including a boy selling jasmines.

 A whistle distracted me, the whistling lady looked at me, stared at the drawing in detail and said: ‘How nice!, it’s full of things I had never seen before… Would you sell it to me?
 How much is it?
 I got rid of that piece of work, and several more afterwards.
 Today, looking back in time, with the perspective of the years that went by, I can say that those first clients liked my drawings because they allowed them to see things they hadn’t even noticed, things they had never paid attention to.